clchinkc/aerovision/README.md

 - **Backend**: FastAPI for building the API endpoints, SQLite for database management.
 - **Frontend**: React for building the user interface, Tailwind CSS for styling.
-- **AI Integration**: Generative AI models for analyzing waste data and providing insights.
+- **Generative AI Integration**: Generative AI models for analyzing waste data and providing insights.

 ## Getting Started